 Endpoint Enterprise in conjunction with its web-browser plugin can be configured to monitor end-users web Browser Sessions automatically or end-users can manually start recording their Browser Sessions using their browser extension.
 When recording Browser Sessions the agent will also perform network-layer end-end and path trace tests and collect Network Access data.

-Endpoint Enterprise can be assigned a maximum of 3 Scheduled Tests and Endpoint Pulse can be assigned a maximum of 6 Scheduled Tests, so your total test capacity increases with the number of Endpoints deployed.
+Both Endpoint Enterprise and Endpoint Pulse can be assigned a maximum of 10 Scheduled Tests, so your total test capacity increases with the number of Endpoints deployed.
 You have two options to distribute tests to your Endpoint Agents and both options begin with creating an Agent Label.
 An Agent Label is simply a named group of Endpoint Agents that all share a common property such as a gateway device, wireless SSID, proxy address, subnet, agent name or IP address.
 The Agent Label is assigned to a test and as Endpoints match or un-match the label’s criteria the test will be added or removed from Endpoint Agents.
 The more dynamic the agent property used for the Agent Label criteria the greater the test distribution activity.
 Some Endpoint properties are static, so it is possible to create Agent Labels with no dynamic test distribution activity.
 If Endpoints do not check-in for 1 hour, they are removed from the agent label pool.
 For full details on scheduled test configuration options and configuring labels see the Creating Scheduled Tests on Endpoint Agents article.

 Browser Sessions recordings can be started manually using the browser extension or configured to automatically collect data by specifying groups of Monitored Networks and Target Domains.
 There is no limit to the number of Browser Sessions you can record.
 For instructions on how to use the browser extension to manually record a Browser Session see the Endpoint Agent end-user experience article and for instructions on configuring automatic Browser Sessions monitoring see the Configuring automatic data collection article.